TelenorStartIoT/tutorials/01-fipy-udp/README.md

 ### Mount FiPy on the Expansion Board

 You should now mount the FiPy module to the provided Expansion Board.
 The USB connector on the expansion board must be in the same direction as the reset button on the FiPy module.
 The image shows you what it should look like.
 You should check that all the jumper switches on the Expansion board is present.
 The jumper switches are the small plastic jumpers located on the upper left side of the expansion board.
 Without all the jumpers in place it might be impossible to get contact with the FiPy.
-You should also check that all the PIN's on the FiPy are matching the open connectors on the expansion board (i.e. that it is aligned correctly) when you push the FiPy model into the expansion board.
+You should also check that all the PIN's on the FiPy are matching the open connectors on the expansion board (i.e. that it is aligned correctly) when you push the FiPy module into the expansion board.

 ![Expansion board 3.0](./assets/04-expansion-board-3-fipy.png)